PatrickAlphaC/nextjs-smartcontract-lottery-fcc/README.md

 Ideally, you'd then [import one of the accounts](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account) from hardhat to your wallet/metamask.

 3. Run this code

+Back in a different terminal with the code from this repo, run:

 ```
 yarn dev